swamiiyer/swamiiyer.github.io/_pages/cs451/programming_environment.md

 ```
 $ ./bin/iota tests/Factorial.iota
 ```
 > Open `~/workspace/iota/Factorial.hmmm` in [HMMM Simulator](https://shickey.github.io/HMMM.js/#/), assemble the instructions, and simulate/run the assembled binary code.
-Alternatively, you can `Factorial.hmmm` on the terminal as follows:
+Alternatively, you can `Factorial.hmmm` in the terminal as follows:
 ```
 $ python.exe ./bin/hmmm Factorial.hmmm
 ```